Lambton

 Lambton features high concentrations of group households, with a fairly typical median household size

-Family households comprise 66.0% of all households, including 28.5% couples with children, 23.4% couples without children, and 13.3% single parent families.
-Non-family households account for the remaining 34.0%, with lone person households at 29.6% and group households comprising 4.4%.
-The median household size is 2.4 people, which aligns with the average for the Rest of NSW.
+Family households constitute 66.0% of all households, including 28.5% couples with children, 23.4% couples without children, and 13.3% single parent families.
+Non-family households account for the remaining 34.0%, with lone person households at 29.6% and group households comprising 4.4% of the total.
+The median household size is 2.4 people, which aligns with the average in the Rest of NSW.

 Frequently Asked Questions - Households